Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 10-cup machine, thermal steel carafe

 Your options here are the KBGT and KBT.
-In Europe, the CD AO is also an option but it has largely disappeared from North America.
-In these models, ‘KB’ indicates a machine with the traditional rectangular column as the main housing.
-The ‘CD’ indicates a cylindrical column:
+(In Europe, the CD AO is also an option but that machine and its unique cylindrical main column has largely disappeared from North America.)

 KBGT: Rectangular column

-North Americans won’t even have to decide.
-Your only choice will be between the KBGT and the KBT, so let’s get to the bottom of that ‘G’!
+In North America, your choice is between the KBGT and the KBT, so let’s get to the bottom of that ‘G’!
 One has it, one doesn’t.
 This is all about the drip stop.

 What is a drip stop?